sapcc/helm-charts/common/mariadb-galera/README.md

 * restic will be used to encrypt, compress and deduplicate the backup data.
 Currently the Openstack Swift backend is supported

 ### full database restore
-* prepare the the database nodes the `mariadb.wipeDataAndLog` option
+* prepare the database nodes with the `mariadb.wipeDataAndLog` option
   * the mariadb pods will be restarted
   * the content of the `data` and the `log` folders will be wiped
   * the first pod will start MariaDB with Galera